Bud Browne: Career

 Over the next 11 years, Bud Browne would produce a movie each year, which all abided by the same basic structure: a montage of surfing action in either California or Hawaii followed by a few on the road moments between excursions.
 The entire process of Browne's film making protocol was relatively cheap, costing around five thousand dollars to film, edit, and produce.
 Bud Browne, along with filming all of the footage, also functioned as a one-man production and editing crew.
 After piecing many shots together to create a fluid film he would promote his films by driving to the coast of California and setting up tents where he would show his films for little cost.
 As Browne started to gain publicity and profit in the early 1960s, he was able to hire DJs to ship his films to the east coast of the United States and even further out, to parts of Europe and Australia.
 Browne's strong swimming skills provided useful in being able to steadily shoot while in the water.
 As much as his shots were taken in the water, Browne developed his own waterproof camera and waterproof wetsuit.
 These innovations allowed Browne to stay in the water and film for hours at a time.
 Among Browne's accomplishments is the pipeline shot that views a wave as it is crashing over top of the surfer, creating a water tunnel.
-Browne was the first of many film makers that followed in similar fashions such as Jon Severson and Greg Noll.
+Browne was the first of many film makers that followed in similar fashions such as Bruce Brown, Jon Severson and Greg Noll.
 Although Bud Browne never made much money off of the films that he created, it caused no hindrance on his projects: "It was always worthwhile for me because I got such a big hoot out of everyone enjoying the films”.